moelholm/moelholm.github.io/_posts/2016-11-09-spring-boot-controlling-timezones-with-hibernate.md

 You could also put the `TimeZone` code into the `main` method.
 But putting the `TimeZone` code into a `@PostConstruct` callback like this, ensures that it is also effective when you run tests or wrap up the application as a Web ARchive (WAR).
 Be careful about competing with other initializer methods that use JPA during startup.

 In fact, as of writing this post (November 2016), setting the default timezone is the only truly portable solution for vanilla JPA solutions.
 JPA doesn't allow you to control this.
-<blockquote>If you use another JPA provider (than Hibernate) then this is still the way to go.</blockquote>
+<blockquote class="blockquote">If you use another JPA provider (than Hibernate) then this is still the way to go.</blockquote>

 This solution works.
 But it is very invasive and has a few potential drawbacks.